NDepend

 • Web contains the ASP.NET Core code.

 Thus NopCommerce’s engineers choose the few large projects approach.
-However as mentioned earlier, this approach lacks the benefit of IDE dependency cycles control between components that only work at projects level.
-As a consequence, the large projects like Nop.Services become super-components where pretty much everything is entangled with everything else (screenshot below).
+However as mentioned earlier, this approach lacks the benefit of IDE dependency cycle control between components.
+It only works at the project level.
+As a consequence, large projects like Nop.Services become super-components.
+Pretty much everything relies on everything else (screenshot below).

-Such large entangled portion of code is also known as spaghetti code or big ball of mud which is by definition: a software or a component that lacks a perceivable architecture.
-It doesn’t mean that this piece of code is not working well or that a lot of effort has been put in it.
-It means that the 700 types defined in Nop.Services haven’t been segregated into layers and altogether form a large unit of compilation, development and test that cannot be easily refactored into smaller components.
-This situation leads to extra maintenance cost.
+Such a large entangled portion of code is also known as spaghetti code or big ball of mud.
+Those qualify a software or a component that lacks a perceivable architecture.
+It doesn’t mean that this piece of code is not working well or that it requires a lot of effort.
+It means that in the project Nop.Services there are no layers to segregate the 700 types.
+Altogether these 700 types form a large unit of compilation, development, and testing.
+One cannot easily refactor the project Nop.Services into smaller components.
+This situation leads to extra maintenance costs.
 Later I’ll explain a way to counter this phenomenon because it is worth having large and cohesive projects.

 Microservices Architecture